Dr Andrea Sangiovanni

 Dr Andrea Sangiovanni received his BA and PhD from Harvard University.
 Before joining the Philosophy Department at King’s College London (in 2007), he was a Randall Dillard Research Fellow at Pembroke College, University of Cambridge (2005-2007).

 Dr Sangiovanni's main areas of research are in contemporary moral, legal, and political philosophy, though he also has interests in the history of early-modern and modern political thought.
-Current projects include: a book that defends a conception of international distributive justice, namely reciprocity-based internationalism; several essays that aim to understand how the content, scope, and grounds of principles of justice can vary with institutions and practices; essays on justice and solidarity in the European Union; a defense of ‘Scottish’ constructivism against its Kantian rival; and the connection between cruelty and moral equality.
+Current research interests include: international justice and law; human rights and the idea of dignity; the relation between principles and social practices; justice, legitimacy, and solidarity in the European Union; ‘Scottish’ constructivism; moral equality.

 Expertise and public engagement